kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

       password: "{{ secret('PG_PWD') }}"
       url: jdbc:postgresql://{{vars.db_host}}:5432/{{ vars.db_name}}

-disabled: false
 ```

-### SentryExecution Production Example
+### `SentryExecution` Production Example

-The flow below is a production quality example using the SentryExecution task.
-It uses the same postgresql query task as in the example above to generate the failure condition.
+The flow below is a production quality example using the `SentryExecution` task.
+It uses the same Postgres query task as in the example above to generate the failure condition.

 First, the flow that will fail: